5 Signs That Your Lungs Are In Trouble

 A strange sound that you hear in your lungs is a clear signal of lung dysfunction.
 It indicates that the lungs are unable to get oxygen and are experiencing some sort of blockage or arterial block due to dirt or bacteria.
-Mostly it is associated with asthma, bronchitis, allergic reaction or even tumour in some cases.
+Mostly it is associated with asthma, bronchitis, allergic reaction or even tumor in some cases.

 5. Persistent coughing

 The most important sign of lung damage is chronic coughing.
-Though it is common with cold and fever and sore throat, if it continues for over eight weeks, there is reason to worry.
+Though it is common with cold and fever and sore throat, if it continues for over eight weeks, there is a reason to worry.
 It may result in bronchitis, asthma, pneumonia or even tuberculosis.